ORNL/intersect-architecture/sos/logical/resilience/rejuvenation.rst

          \end{aligned}

    Reliability
-      Given that the pattern enables the resumption of correct operation after an error or failure, the reliability of a system employing it is defined by errors and failures that are not handled by the pattern, such as failures of the persistent storage system.
-The reliability after applying the pattern :math:`R(t)` can be obtained using the performance under failure :math:`T` and the failure rate :math:`\lambda_{u}` (or MTTF :math:`M_{u}`) of the unprotected part of the system.
+      Given that the pattern enables the resumption of correct operation after an error or failure, the reliability of a system employing it is defined by errors and failures that are not handled by the pattern, such as failures of the persistent storage.
+The reliability after applying the pattern :math:`R(t)` can be obtained using the performance under failure :math:`T` and the failure rate :math:`\lambda_{u}` (or its inverse, the :term:`MTTF`, :math:`M_{u}`) of the unprotected part of the system.

       .. math::